qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/optional-arguments.md

 The examples will be using the `getOptional` methods but there is no downside of using the `getOrDefault` methods.

-:::tip Example - `/sayhi` command while using the getOptional method
+::::tip Example - `/sayhi` command while using the getOptional method

 Let's register the `/sayhi` command from above a second time - this time using a `getOptional` method.
 We are using the exact same command syntax: